Vassar-Robot-Competition-2018/teamB/Notebook/week-11.md

 We have no clue about the robot's orientation in the current quadrant, so we don't know whether making it go back in a straight route means going back to the PREVIOUS quadrant, or turning 90 degrees means going to the next quadrant.
 Therefore, we roughly correct its orientation by first letting it crosses another tape boundaries.
 And after crossing another boundary (using counter to check), we can make it: a)Drop the block if CURRENT = QUADRANT (the original quadrant). b)Go back in a straight route if PREVIOUS = QUADRANT. this is kind of redundant, because the robot should have dropped the block previously, but just to make sure if there's an error. c)if the QUADRANT is in a diagonal relation with the CURRENT quadrant, the robot turns 90 degrees twice (and crosses the tapes twice).
 I set the constant for each quadrant in a special way, so that if the target quadrant is in the diagonal, addition of the two quadrants = 5.
-This is just to simplify the code, so we don't have to hard code for each specific quadrant.
+This is just to simplify the code, so we don't have to hard code for each specific quadrant (or else we have to code four conditional statements for each equadrant, 16 in total. but in this case, we only have ot code four conditional statement for all the quadrant).

 ![relation](https://github.com/Vassar-Robot-Competition-2018/teamB/blob/master/Photos_and_Videos/Week11/Relations.PNG)